 – Department of Human Services, Division of Aging Services (+1-866-552-4464)

 CALL OUR EXPERIENCED NURSING HOME ATTORNEYS NOW!
 678-504-8564

-Our attorneys stand up for the rights of those who cannot stand up for themselves.
+Our Athens personal injury lawyers stand up for the rights of those who cannot stand up for themselves.
 If we find that your loved one has suffered nursing home neglect or abuse, we will pursue the maximum amount of money damages allowed by law for the harm.
 Our partners have years of extensive experience litigating against nursing homes.